ASkyeye/FilelessRemotePE/README.md

 As shown in the Image:
 The command line of the Remote PE is exacly the same as this command line.
 Run the Loader with the arguments of the Remote PE
 The URI of the remote server comes then
+I invited u to solve that URI passing as arg